1What is the New Mexico Medical Cannabis Program?

 2What is a qualified patient?

-A qualified patient is a resident of New Mexico who has been diagnosed by a certifying practitioner as having a debilitating medical condition and has received a medical cannabis card.
+A qualified patient is someone who has been diagnosed by a certifying practitioner as having a debilitating medical condition and has received a medical cannabis card.

 3What is a qualified certifying practitioner?